cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

 ---
-title: Configure, Run and Set Up a Service
+title: Configure, Run, and Set Up a Service
 order: 5
 description: Make sure your software is configured and always on
 tags: